zrong/flashdevelop-project/680 Ant AS3 - AIR Flex 4 Projector/AIR_readme.txt

 1. Configuration

-	- edit 'bat\SetupSDK.bat' for the path to Flex SDK
+	- edit 'build.properties' for the path to Flex SDK and configuration

 2. Creating a self-signed certificate:

-	- run 'bat\CreateCertificate.bat' to generate your self-signed certificate,
+	- run 'ant createCertificate' to generate your self-signed certificate,

 	(!) wait a minute before packaging.